Albums, movies and books that arts writers at the Daily Cardinal are enjoying over the summer.

 Jeffrey Brown is a former Arts Editor for the Daily Cardinal.
 He writes for The Beet occasionally and does some drawing and photography too.
 He is a senior majoring in Sociology.
 Do not feed him after midnight.

-Drake White-Bergey is the Photo Editor Emeritus of the Daily Cardinal.
+Drake White-Bergey is the editor-in-chief and previous photo editor of The Daily Cardinal.
+He is a fourth-year student studying History and Journalism.
 You can follow him on Instagram at @whitebergey.photography and on Twitter at @DWhiteBergey.